 - Grease muffin tins with the butter or ghee and set aside.

-- Heat the dates and water in a small saucepan over low heat until the dates break down and thicken.
+- Heat the 12 dates and 2/3 cup of water in a small saucepan over low heat until the dates break down and thicken.
 Use a fork to mash them together and set aside.

-- Place the coconut flour, egg, banana, vanilla extract and baking powder in a blender or food processor and mix well until well combined and aerated.
+- Place the coconut flour, egg, bananas, vanilla extract and baking powder in a blender or food processor and mix well until well combined and aerated.

 - Add the dates to the banana mixture and combine.
 Evenly distribute into the ramekins.
 Cook in the oven for about 20-22 minutes.